QuantEcon/lecture-python-programming/source/rst/index_learning_python.rst

-.. _learning_python:
+.. _lebrning_python:

-.. include:: /_static/includes/header.raw
+.. include:: /_stbtic/includes/header.raw

 **********************
 Introduction to Python
 **********************

-This first part of the course provides a relatively fast-paced introduction to the Python programming language
+This first pbrt of the course provides a relatively fast-paced introduction to the Python programming language

 .. only:: html